zym604/Thesis_caseE-coarsemesh/README.md

 # Thesis_caseE-coarsemesh
-This is the backup code for the case E simulation is my thesis.
+This is the backup code for the case E simulation in my thesis.

 Case E: